ErinaTheDummy/SwordToShield/Character_Creation/Classes/Sorcerer.md

 # Sorcerer Techniques

 ### Quickened Casting
-You expend a hit die and 2 mana and change the casting time of a spell that takes 1 action to cast to 1 bonus action
+You expend a hit die and change the casting time of a spell that takes 1 action to cast to 1 bonus action

 ### Dual Spell
 You attempt to double the casting of a spell that targets a single creature.
 Expend a hit die and a number of mana points equal to the level of the spell cast  (1 for cantrips).
 You cast the spell twice instead of once.
 You may only use Dual spell once in a turn.

 ### Subtle Casting
-You expend a hit die and 2 mana points and cast a spell without any vocal or somatic components.
+You expend a hit die and cast a spell without any vocal or somatic components.

 ### Curved Spell
-You expend a hit die and 1 mana point and make a spell that targets one creature appear as if it is going to miss and then curve it back at them during the last moment.
+You expend a hit die and make a spell that targets one creature appear as if it is going to miss and then curve it back at them during the last moment.
 The spell gains a +2 to its attack roll.

 ### Heightened Casting
-When you cast a spell you may expend a hit die and 1 mana point as you attempt to heighten the damage of a spell.
+When you cast a spell you may expend a hit die as you attempt to heighten the damage of a spell.
 You may reroll one die of your choice for the damage of the spell.

 ### Defensive Spell
-When you cast a spell with a target of self you may expend a hit die and 2 mana points to grant yourself temporary hitpoints equal to your casting modifier.
+When you cast a spell with a target of self you may expend a hit die to grant yourself temporary hitpoints equal to your casting modifier.

 ### Distant Casting
-When you cast a ranged spell you may expend a hit die and 1 mana point to double the range of the spell.
+When you cast a ranged spell you may expend a hit die to double the range of the spell.
 If you use this technique on a touch spell the range becomes 30 feet.

 ### Difficult Spell
 You cause the save for a spell to become extremely difficult.
-You may expend a hit die and 4 mana points, giving the target disadvantage on the saving throw of the spell.
+You may expend a hit die, giving the target disadvantage on the saving throw of the spell.

 ### Safe Spell
 You protect your allies by bending a spell that affects an area around them.
-Expend 2 hit dice and 4 mana points, 4 creatures of your choice within the area of the spell are unaffected until the start of your next turn.
+Expend 2 hit dice and 4 creatures of your choice within the area of the spell are unaffected until the start of your next turn.

 ### Raw Spell
-You cast a damaging spell without changing the form of the mana used in it. when you cast a spell that deals damage you may expend 1 mana point to change the damage type to force.
+You cast a damaging spell without changing the form of the mana used in it. when you cast a spell that deals damage you may expend 1 hit die to change the damage type to force.

 ### Mana Boost
 You are capable of using latent magic to guide your ability checks.
-When you fail an ability or skill check you may expend 1 hit die and 1 mana point and reroll.
+When you fail an ability or skill check you may expend 1 hit die and reroll it.

 ---